 Certification as a Registered Onsite Wastewater Practitioner

 The Sewerage System Regulation specifies that only Authorized Persons (or an owner supervised by an Authorized Person) may construct or maintain onsite sewage treatment and dispersal systems.
-A person is qualified to act as an Authorized Person only if the person holds a registration certificate issued by the Applied Science Technologists and Technicians of British Columbia (ASTTBC), or is registered as a Professional by a professional association such as the Association of Professional Engineers and Geoscientists of BC.
+A person is qualified to act as an Authorized Person only if the person holds a registration certificate issued by the Applied Science Technologists and Technicians of British Columbia (ASTTBC), or is registered as a Professional by an association such as the Association of Professional Engineers and Geoscientists of BC.

-Allowable scope of ROWP practice is defined within four categories of certification – Installer, Maintenance Provider, Planner and Private Inspector.
+To meet the requirements of the Sewerage System Regulation, ASTTBC certifies Authorized Persons as Registered Onsite Wastewater Practitioners (ROWP).
+The allowable scope of ROWP practice is defined within four categories of certification: Installer, Maintenance Provider, Planner, and Private Inspector.
 ROWPs may be certified in one or more categories.

 The Onsite Wastewater Certification Board establishes ROWP certification requirements and determines certification approval.
 To achieve ROWP certification, individuals must demonstrate specific foundational knowledge, achieve experience under the oversight of an Authorized Person, submit work example documents for review, provide references and successfully complete examinations.

 We can help.
-We have fully qualified Authorized Persons to provide individualised mentoring to achieve the work experience requirements under the oversight of an Authorized Person and technical support to create work example document submissions that comply with the Sewerage System Standard Practice Manual and ASTTBC ROWP Practice Guidelines.
+Our fully qualified Authorized Persons provide individualised mentoring to achieve the work experience requirements under the oversight of an Authorized Person, and technical support to create example work document submissions that comply with the Sewerage System Standard Practice Manual and ASTTBC ROWP Practice Guidelines.

 Compared to the previous Sewage Disposal Regulation, the SSR represents a significant change in approach.
-Responsibility for the proper design and installation of onsite systems has been transferred from Health Authorities to ‘Authorized Persons’ as defined by the SSR.
-Now, design, installation, repair and maintenance of onsite wastewater systems must be performed by an Authorized Person.
-An Authorized Person is required to certify that systems are constructed in compliance with the SSR.
-Health Authorities no longer issue permits for sewerage system construction.
+Responsibility for the proper design and installation of onsite systems has been transferred from Health Authorities to Authorized Persons, as defined by the SSR.
+Now the design, installation, repair and maintenance of onsite wastewater systems must be performed by an Authorized Person.
+In addition, an Authorized Person is required to certify that systems are constructed in compliance with the SSR.
+Today, Health Authorities no longer issue permits for sewerage system construction.

-The Sewerage System Regulation (SSR) defines two types of ‘Authorized Person’: a Registered Onsite Wastewater Practitioner (ROWP) and a Professional (typically a Professional Engineer).
+The Sewerage System Regulation (SSR) defines two types of Authorized Persons: a Registered Onsite Wastewater Practitioner (ROWP) and a Professional (typically a Professional Engineer).
 No others may plan, install or maintain systems in British Columbia.
 Doing so is illegal and considered an offense under the Regulation.

-An exception is allowed under the SSR for owners to construct their own systems, but only under the supervision of an Authorized Person and only with sewerage Filing and Certification documents prepared and submitted to Health Authorities by an Authorized Person.
+An exception is allowed under the SSR for owners constructing their own systems, but only under the supervision of an Authorized Person who has also prepared and submitted Filing and Certification documents to the Health Authorities.

 Registered Onsite Wastewater Practitioner

 Depending on training and qualifications, a Registered Onsite Wastewater Practitioner (ROWP) plans, installs, maintains and/or inspects onsite systems.
 They are registered with the Applied Science Technologists & Technicians of British Columbia (ASTTBC).
-To be registered, individuals must demonstrate specific competencies, achieve experience under the oversight of an Authorized Person, submit work example documents for review, provide references, successfully complete examinations, and undergo a Practice Assessment Review within nine months of certification.
+To be registered, individuals must demonstrate specific competencies, gain experience under the oversight of an Authorized Person, submit work example documents for review, provide references, successfully complete examinations, and undergo a Practice Assessment Review within nine months of certification.

 When functioning as designed and maintained properly, a system will return water into the environment that is safe.

-When used in accordance with the design parameters and properly maintained, an onsite sewerage system will provide effective treatment and will minimize risks to human health and the environment.
+When used in accordance with the design parameters and properly maintained, an onsite sewerage system will provide effective treatment and minimize risks to human health and the environment.